 Although this winter hasn’t been without its share of snow days for school kids in Nova Scotia, March break (a whole week off!) is always hotly anticipated – by students, at least.
 If you’re wondering how you’ll fill those school-free days, don’t worry.
 We’ve gathered up some of our favourite ideas for a healthy, active March break fun for the whole family.

-When it comes to outdoor adventure, there’s nowhere better to be than Nova Scotia.
+When it comes to outdoor adventure and connecting with nature, there’s nowhere better to be than Nova Scotia.
 Whether you decide to strap on skis or snowshoes and hit the trails, invite the whole neighbourhood out for a massive snowball fight or bundle up for a brisk beach walk, you’re sure to come back pink-cheeked, pleasantly tired and ready for a delicious mug of hot chocolate.
 Remember: Many libraries and recreation centres in Nova Scotia loan snowshoes for free.

 Crafting benefits people young and old.
 It helps kids develop their fine-motor skills and helps keep older hands nimble, gives everyone a chance to indulge their creative side and provides an excuse to brighten up the winter days with a riot of colour.
 (It’s also known to help with stress management.)
 What better reasons to get out the paint, glue sticks and construction paper, the yarn and the fabric, and spend an afternoon crafting up a storm?